 The treatment of anaplastic oligodendroglial tumors will be reviewed here.
 The clinical manifestations, pathology, and molecular prognostic factors of oligodendroglial tumors and the management of low-grade oligodendrogliomas are discussed separately.
 (See "IDH-mutant, 1p/19q-codeleted oligodendrogliomas: Clinical features, pathology, and prognostic factors" and "Management of low-grade glioma".)

 SURGERY — Surgery provides tissue to establish the diagnosis and is used to relieve symptoms due to mass effect in patients with suspected anaplastic oligodendroglial tumors.
 As with other high-grade gliomas, maximal resection is the preferred approach, but partial resection or biopsy may be required, depending upon the location and extent of the tumor.
-(See "Clinical manifestations and initial surgical approach to patients with malignant gliomas", section on 'Extent of resection'.)
+(See "Clinical manifestations and initial surgical approach to patients with high-grade gliomas", section on 'Extent of resection'.)

 There are no randomized trials that have established the benefit of maximal surgical resection compared with a more limited resection, and such studies are unlikely to be conducted.
 Evidence supporting this approach specifically in oligodendroglial tumors comes from secondary analyses of two large trials, which demonstrated a positive association between a more extensive resection and prolonged survival [1,2].
 However, in retrospective studies, small, superficial tumors with a relatively favorable prognosis are more likely to have been extensively resected, while large, deep-seated, or midline tumors with a poorer prognosis will not have been completely resected .